thomaseizinger/libp2p-workshop/README.md

 We are going to model the messages as an `enum`, for now we only need one message: `Dial`.
 It should take a `Multiaddr` and instruct the `Swarm` to dial it.

+Instead of dialing the bootnode within `fn main`, we instead want to send the message through the channel.

+Then, spawn the event loop in a separate task.

+To make sure the main function doesn't exit, we can await a `futures::future::pending` to "park" the main thread.

 ## Additional Resources

 Below are a couple of resources for those interested in reading more about